 The falsehood of rank recognition

-Yet nearly all Krav Maga associations do offer "rank recognition", i.e. you can join their association with your previous rank; no test, no training, no qualifying, nothing.
+Nearly all Krav Maga associations offer "rank recognition", i.e. you can join their association with your previous rank; no test, no training, automatic rank.

 The question is why?
 The

 answer is simple; it is good for business, you can join their association and

 retain your current rank.
 That is not the IKI way.
 That is dishonest.

 You continue teaching.
 Your school goes on as always.
 Gradually you introduce new techniques.
 I do it all the time.
 I tell my students; we are in a constant process of growth and experimentation.
 When a student returns after having been away for a period of time he will often ask me, "Are we still using this gun defense, or has it changed?
 They know we are always looking for better and more efficient methods.

 As soon as you join us you can put up the IKI logo in your school; This shows that you are now affiliated with IKI.
 You do not have to be a

 certified instructor yet.
 You have not been "de-certified" and you do